Gravebird/Workin-title/README.md

 # Project Structure
 Models:

-    \nmaze: read and store the maze map
+    maze: read and store the maze map

-    \nplayer: contains the backpack which stores the items collected
+    player: contains the backpack which stores the items collected

+    score: Manages and saves information on a user's score

 Views:

-    \nmaze_view: display the maze map and tiles (player, items, exit)
+    maze_view: display the maze map and tiles (player, items, exit)

 Controllers:

-    \nmaze_controller: main controller contains logic of the game
+    maze_controller: main controller contains logic of the game

-    \nmazeGame: setup required objects and calls controller to run the game
+    mazeGame: setup required objects and calls controller to run the game

+    score_controller: Controls the json file for the webserver.
+Manages user's highscores

 # Dependencies
 pygame==2.0.0